 Argelith is prepared to handle the weight – our 18mm-thick Hexalith tile, properly installed, can support the weight of 30 African elephants per square inch.
 The hard, abrasion-resistant surface can also sustain forklift and pallet jack traffic without showing tracks or signs of wear.

-In the craft brewery, craft distillery, and winery industries, customers want to peek behind the curtain.
+Your customers want to peek behind the curtain, particularly if you are in the craft beverage industry.
 Patrons expect tours to be available at their local brewery, and many tap rooms are designed with viewing windows so visitors can see right into the brewery.

 With their facility on display, brewers, winemakers, and distillers have become increasingly aware of the importance of aesthetics in their production area.
 A tile floor is not only beautiful when it is first laid; its durability and resistance to stains and wear mean it continues to look impressive even after the machinery standing on it begins to wear out.